-HMRC’s aim is to collect the tax that is then spent on the UK’s public services, and it should assist customers in meeting their tax responsibilities, also ensuring that they get any benefits, tax credits, refunds or other support that they are eligible for.
+HMRC’s main aim is to collect tax that is spent on the UK’s public services.
+In addition to this, it should help its customers in meeting their tax responsibilities, whilst also ensuring that they receive any benefits, tax credits, refunds, or other support they are eligible for.
 There is a reminder that firm action will be taken against the minority who act illegally.

-- Being aware of a customer’s personal situation
+• Being aware of an individual’s personal situation

-The Charter reminds customers of mutual respect, and the fact that HMRC employees should not be subject to threats, intimidation or harassment, and that, where this does happen, it will take appropriate action.
+The Charter discusses mutual respect, and states that HMRC employees should not be subject to threats, intimidation, or harassment, and where this does happen, appropriate action will be taken.

-Where a customer believes that the level of service they have received does not match the standards of the Charter, they have the option of making a complaint.
-The Charter should be referenced in the complaint, along with the elements of the Charter that the customer feels that HMRC has not met.
+Where an individual is not satisfied with the level of service they have received, and they feel it does not match the standards of the Charter, they are able to make a complaint.
+The Charter should be referenced in the complaint, along with the elements of the Charter that the individual feels that HMRC has not met.